|You are here: Home >> Ancient Rare Bible Leaves >> Special Interest Bible Leaves >> 1582 Rheims N.T. Leaf|

 authorized by the Roman Catholic Church: The 1582 Rheims New Testament.

-View our available FRAMES for Bible Leaves.
+View our advice on FRAMING for Bible Leaves.

 CONTACT US to place